ccwawamiya/screengen/README.md

 ## Also

-There is a [similar program](http://kochkin.tk/doku.php/screengen/start) by that name.
+* There is a [similar program](http://kochkin.tk/doku.php/screengen/start) by that name.

+* For a more feature-rich command-line thumbnail grid generator (which also doesn't require ImageMagick) see [mutschler/mt](https://github.com/mutschler/mt).